 Brown Sugar is The Best

 Brown sugar is my favorite ingredient in the kitchen.
 Brown sugar leaves its alluring moisture wherever it goes, not to mention the home-sweet-home aroma and flavor of sweet molasses.
 Reminds you of grandma’s baking, doesn’t it?
 Grandma knows best.

 Soft and simple, brown sugar is a best friend to some of life’s greatest treasures: cinnamon, bacon, maple, pumpkin, caramel, oatmeal, peaches, apples, and the list goes on.
 Respect, brown sugar, respect.

 Today’s variation is brown sugar sweetened, crisp on the edges, and tender in the center.
 Don’t let its humble look fool you!
 Even though it’s quite modest without the addition of chocolate chips, caramel drizzles, nuts, fudge explosions, candy pieces, etc… it stands up to even the most decadent cookie.

 Brown Sugar Shortbread Ingredients

 You only need a few staples to make brown sugar shortbread.
 With so little ingredients, you want to make sure you’re using the right ones– and the best quality ones.
 Let’s review:

 - Flour: Sturdy all-purpose flour is the base of this shortbread cookie recipe.

 - Salt: We use a little salt to balance out some of the sweetness.

 - Butter: Can’t have buttery shortbread without butter.
 Make sure you use room temperature butter that’s still cool to the touch.

 - Brown Sugar: Brown sugar is the most important ingredient in today’s cookie.
 We’ll be using both Domino® Light Brown and Dark Brown Sugars in this recipe.
 Why both?
-This combination offers a developed, complex flavor in your cookie.
+This combination offers a better flavor in your cookie.
 You can, of course, use only light or only dark, but I love the combination.